Beto2288/Beto2288.github.io/_posts/24-10-17-aws-and-boto3-basics.md

 ---
 layout: post
-title: Basics about AWS and boto3
+title: Quick Start with Boto3 and AWS
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).